 Outcomes in the PSC were disappointingly low despite strong progress against the curriculum from starting points seen throughout the year.
 This needs to be maintained as an area to focus on to improve.
-Release time for the Reading Lead working in partnership with the Y1 teachers needs to further strengthen and be developed during the next year.
+A new phonics programme has been introduced and its successful implementation will continue to be monitored throughout the year ahead.